jjhelmus/nmrglue/doc/source/tutorial.rst

 Some file formats describe well the spectral data, listing a large number of parameters, other only a few.
 In addition, different formats express parameters in different units and under different names.
-For users who are familar with the specific file format or are working with only a single file type, this is not a problem; the dictionary allows direct access to these parameters.
-If a more uniform listing of spectal parameters is desired, the ``guess_udic`` function can be used to create a 'universal' dictionary.
+For users who are familiar with the specific file format or are working with only a single file type, this is not a problem; the dictionary allows direct access to these parameters.
+If a more uniform listing of spectral parameters is desired, the ``guess_udic`` function can be used to create a 'universal' dictionary.

     >>> udic = ng.pipe.guess_udic(dic,data)